chipster/chipster-openshift/k3s/custom-html.md

 ## Image build

-If your plan to run Chipster in a multi-node cluster, you need some other way to store your custom html files.
+If you plan to run Chipster in a multi-node cluster, you need some other way to store your custom html files.
 In a Kubernetes cluster, we can either store files in container images or on a volume.
 As the server isn't supposed to change these html pages and those are not huge in size, the container images are an obvious choice.

 These html files move from the code repository to the running container through two container images.
 The first image build, called [chipster-web](https://github.com/chipster/chipster-openshift/blob/kustomize-builds/kustomize/builds/chipster-web/Dockerfile) simply takes the code repository and builds the whole Angular application.
-The second image build, [web-server](https://github.com/chipster/chipster-openshift/blob/kustomize-builds/kustomize/builds/web-server/Dockerfile), collects file from many images: the app from the `chipster-web` image, the actual http server from the `chipster-web-server` image and manual pages from `chipster-tools` image.
+The second image build, [web-server](https://github.com/chipster/chipster-openshift/blob/kustomize-builds/kustomize/builds/web-server/Dockerfile), collects files from multiple images: the app from the `chipster-web` image, the actual http server from the `chipster-web-server` image and manual pages from `chipster-tools` image.

 You could follow the [image build instructions](build-image.md) to fork the [chipster-web](https://github.com/chipster/chipster-web/tree/kustomize-builds) repository and build it.
 However, building the whole app takes almost 10 minutes and merging future changes to your forked repository might become a bit cumbersome.